6 days and 5 nights

 You will be met at the airport or station by our representative and taken to your hotel for check in and lunch.

 City Tour including a visit to the Cathedral of the Holy Sign.
-Apart from ornate and rich iconostasis, the cathedral is famous for its graveyard where you will see the graves of the Decembrists Mukhanov, Beschasnov, Trubetskaya and the Russian Columbus Shelekhov.
+Apart from the ornate and rich iconostasis, the cathedral is famous for its graveyard where you will visit the graves of the Decembrists Mukhanov, Beschasnov, Trubetskoy and the Russian Columbus Shelekhov.
 We will then proceed to the Museum of the Decembrists.
-The museum is housed in a mansion belonging to one of the leaders of Decembrist revolutionaries - these were Russian aristocracy who were banished to Siberia after their ill-fated attempt in December 1825 to overthrow the Russian Tsar in favor of a Constitutional regime.
-The museum really gives off an aura of 18th century Russia.
+The museum is housed in a mansion belonging to one of the leaders of Decembrist revolutionaries.
+The Decembrists were Russian aristocracy who were banished to Siberia after their ill-fated attempt in December 1825 to overthrow the Russian Tsar in favor of a Constitutional regime.
+The museum trulyevokes an aura of 18th century Russia.

 Meals included: lunch

-After breakfast at the hotel, you will head to Ust-Orda settlement, centre of Buryat culture located 62 km away from Irkutsk.
+After breakfast at the hotel, you will head to the Ust-Orda settlement, the center of Buryat culture located 62 km away from Irkutsk.
 You will visit the Local Lore Museum and learn about the history of different ethnic groups that inhabited the region since the Paleolithic Era.
-You will learn a lot about the customs, traditions and beliefs of the Western Buryats.
+You will learn about the customs, traditions and beliefs of the Western Buryats.
 The highlight of the trip will be participation in ancient purification ritual with a real shaman.